polluxparis/zebulon-table/README.md

 * home and end to select the cell on the first or last row,
 * alt + home or end to select the first or last cell on the row,
 ###
-For an editable grid left and righ arrow must keep the default behavior in the edditable cells.
+For an editable grid left and righ arrow must keep the default behavior in the editable cells.
 The alt key is used to force the navigation behavior.
 ###
 You can overwrite the navigationKeyHandler functions setting your custom function in the navigationKeyHandler prop (see src/demo/navigation.handler.js).
 ## Custom contextual menu